Dwolla/v2-ach-api-docs/source/includes/_accounts.md

 ## Create a funding source for an account

-This section details how to add a bank account to a Dwolla Master account.
+This section details how to add a bank account to a Dwolla Master Account.
 The bank account will have a status of `unverified` upon creation.
-Before a Dwolla Master account is eligible to transfer money from their bank or credit union account they need to verify ownership of the account via micro-deposit verification.
+Before a Dwolla Master Account is eligible to transfer money from their bank or credit union account they need to verify ownership of the account via micro-deposit verification.

 For more information on micro-deposit verification, reference the [funding source verification](https://developers.dwolla.com/resources/funding-source-verification.html) resource article.